Canada & America Working Holiday Visa Comparison

 - Show sufficient funds to support yourself

-This one will depend on your situation, as well as your country of citizenship, so we can't choose which one will be better for you.
+This one will depend on your situation, as well as your country of citizenship, so we can't choose which working holiday will be better for you.

 Cost & Visa Length